 Eligibility for a Parent PLUS Loan does not depend on the borrower’s credit score or debt-to-income ratio.
 However, the borrower of a Parent PLUS Loan must not have an adverse credit history, as defined by the U.S. Department of Education.

-If you are found to have adverse credit history, you may still be able to borrow from the Parent PLUS Loan program.
-You have two options: submit a successful extenuating circumstances appeal for an exceptional circumstance, or reapply with a cosigner who does not have an adverse credit history.
+If you have adverse credit history, there are still options available to borrow from the Parent PLUS Loan program.
+You have two choices: either submit a successful extenuating circumstances appeal for an exceptional situation, or reapply with a cosigner without an adverse credit history.

-If you want to appeal the decision, you must submit a request to appeal the decision and provide information regarding your denial decision.
-If successful, you may be required to completed loan counseling prior to receiving the Parent PLUS loan funds.
+To appeal the decision, submit a request and provide information about your denial.
+If successful, completing loan counseling may be required before receiving the Parent PLUS loan funds.

-If you would like to apply with a cosigner who does not have adverse credit, the cosigner would need to complete an endorser application.
+Alternatively, if you apply with a cosigner who doesn't have adverse credit, they need to complete an endorser application.

-Now, if neither of these options works for you, your denial of a Parent PLUS Loan would actually make your dependent undergraduate student eligible for independent undergraduate student Stafford loan limits.
-Meaning, they will have access to additional loan funds they can borrow under their name to help pay their own college costs.
+If neither of these options works, your denial for a Parent PLUS Loan makes your dependent undergraduate student eligible for independent undergraduate student Stafford loan limits.
+This means they can borrow additional funds under their name to help cover their college costs.

 If a dependent student’s parent is denied a Parent PLUS Loan, the student becomes eligible for the same Direct Unsubsidized Loan limits available to independent students.